Translation

 14. Portuguese

-15. Keep the Speech Rate in Mind when Budgeting—and Quoting—for Jobs on Translated Scripts
+15. Keep the Speech Rate in Mind when Budgeting and Quoting for Jobs

 What Affects Speaking Rates and Costs?

-If the speed at which the talent can record the translated material seems similar to English, it’s possible not much will change.
+If the speed at which the talent can record the translated material seems similar to English, not much may change.
 But a decrease in words per minute, like from English (200 wpm) to German (179 wpm), could mean a significant billing difference between the original and translated content.

 Below, we’ll help you understand if you’re in a position to charge more for these types of projects, knowing that you’re providing a speaking rate based on the initial target audience, or on the English speaking rate.

-The Top Ten Most Spoken Languages in the United States
+The Top 10 Languages in the United States

 Each of these languages has a different per-word reading speed that varies from English’s standard 200-250 words per minute speed.